-As BSNBCS is considered an educational district in and of itself, the BSNBCS Emergency Response Plan is written to meet the compliance requirements for both District-Wide School Safety Plans and Building-Level Emergency Response Plans.
+As BSNBCS is considered an educational district in and of itself, the BSNBCS Emergency Response Plan is written to meet the compliance requirements for both District-Wide School Safety Plans and Building-Level Emergency Response Plans for the 82 Lewis and 217 North 10th Street Campuses.

 Section §2801-(a) prescribes minimum requirements of a school emergency response plan, which includes policies and procedures relating to the response to incidents, emergencies and disasters which may affect school buildings, faculties and students.
 These plans are to minimize the effects of emergencies and to facilitate the coordination of schools and school districts with local, county, and state resources in the event of a threatening situation.
-The Commissioner of the New York State Education Department prescribed requirements into regulation §155.17.
+The Commissioner of the New York

+State Education Department prescribed requirements into regulation §155.17.
 Requirements include: